adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

-author:&ldquo;huchra, j" OR abstract:&ldquo;great wall" | papers by J. Huchra or which mention "great wall" in their abstract author:&ldquo;huchra, j" -title:2mass      | papers by "J. Huchra" but excludes ones with "2mass" in their title author:&ldquo;huchra, j" NOT title:2mass   | same as above
+author:&ldquo;huchra, j" OR abstract:&ldquo;great wall" | papers by J. Huchra or which mention "great wall" in their abstract author:&ldquo;huchra, j" -title:2mass      | papers by "J. Huchra" but excludes ones with "2mass" in their title author:&ldquo;huchra, j" NOT title:2mass   | same as above author:&ldquo;accomazzi, a." author:&ldquo;kurtz, m." | papers authored by both A. Accomazzi and M. Kurtz author:("accomazzi, a." "kurtz, m.") | same as above

 **Operator precedence in multi-part searches**